harjitmoe/mdplay/roundtrip.md

 ~In other news~

 Tōkyō.
-Literal &omacr; or ō.
+Literal &omacr; or &omacr;.

+&unescaped behaviour.